Washington Seminar Internships

 2. Unsecured Internship - Students who apply for our program without an internship are considered a provisional admission.
 Once a student is admitted to the program we will work directly with each student to identify a list of internships.
 We will also develop skills for building a strong application, including mentoring on resume and cover letter creation as well as support for interviews.
 Once a student secures an internship they finalize their program participation.

-Currently, we admit all applicants who have at least junior status in graded university credits (this does not include AP course credit).
+Currently, we admit the majority of applicants who are at least junior status in graded university credits (this does not include AP course credit).
 Student housing is not finalized until the internship is secured.
 Students who we are not able to accommodate in our program housing will be eligible for additional grant funding support for housing costs.

 Qualifying Internships -